mxgrey/su_traffic_participant/README.md

 ## TODO:

-1. how to run launch.xml file using ROS python library? to launch fleet adapter
+1. how to run launch.xml file using ROS python library? to launch fleet adapter node in rmf_fleet_adapter package.